-- WordPress Technical Expertise: More than 28% of the world’s websites (and 45% of all ecommerce sites) are being created on the WordPress platform and here’s why.
-WordPress costs nothing with open-source licensing, manages fresh content, offers easy updating for end users, gets good search engine performance and offers a huge and friendly user and developer community just for starters.
+- WordPress Technical Expertise: More than 28% of the world’s websites (and 45% of all e-commerce sites) are being created on the WordPress platform and here’s why.
+WordPress costs nothing with open-source licensing, manages fresh content, offers easy updating for end-users, gets good search engine performance, and offers a huge and friendly user and developer community just for starters.
 Not every designer, however, knows how to create a WordPress website that is technically sound, has good performance, fast load times, and is easy to update.
 Avoid designers who only have put together simple WordPress sites, as well as programmers who have not had experience using WordPress and didn’t read the directions.
 These folks can create a site for your company that may cause you major problems.

 Now that you know what to look for, here are some tips on where to get some good recommendations.

-- Attend your city’s local WordPress Meetups, where WordPress designer/developers with expertise gather.
+- Attend your city’s local WordPress Meetups, where WordPress designers/developers with expertise gather.
 Meetups are free, volunteer-led meetings covering various WordPress topics.
 They may be on a beginner topic, but the meeting will be run by people with quite a bit of expertise and good standing in the community.
 To find out what meetings are coming up, look for your city’s WordPress Meetups on Meetup.com.
-You will meet people there who you will like for your project or who can direct you to the someone with the expertise you need.
+You will meet people there who you will like for your project or who can direct you to someone with the expertise you need.

 - WordCamps are another great resource for finding experienced website professionals.
-These low-cost, volunteer-run conferences, held in major cities around the world, provide WordPress information for beginners, users, designers and developers.
+These low-cost, volunteer-run conferences, held in major cities around the world, provide WordPress information for beginners, users, designers, and developers.
 You can attend classes, meet the presenters, and go to the Happiness Room to meet experts who might be candidates for doing the work themselves or can make good recommendations.

 Even with recommendations from reputable sources, you’ll need to spend the time to assess each prospective web designer/developer on the ten points above.
 Be sure to check their portfolios and talk to their clients.
 Pay particular attention to whether the designer/developer’s own site is updated and representative of the quality of work you expect.